RainerBlessing/vagrant-intershop7/README.md

 You need to copy several files to the modules/*/files folder:

 ### oracle
-It is important that the jars version matches the database version.
-If in doubt check the manifest in the jar.
 * oracle-xe-11.2.0-1.0.x86_64.rpm.zip
-* ojdbc6.jar
-* ucp.jar

 ### intershop
 * Extract the Intershop iso.
 * Run rpmconv.sh to create the rpms for ES1.
 * Convert the rpms to debs with "alien --scripts *.rpm".
-* Copy all debs to files and the etest files from the optional files.
+* Copy all debs to files/deb and the etest files from the optional files to files/deb/optional.
 * Copy the license.xml file to the files folder.
+* Copy ojdbc6.jar and ucp.jar.
+It is important that the jars version matches the database version.
+If in doubt check the manifest in the jar.

 ### dependencies for libapr1 1.4 (not in precise)
 Copy these packages from quantal to files